-On a tip from Pat, in Colorado, at seven thirty this evening, Alan and I pile into a pulmonia and tell the driver – “Dolphina’s por favor …”
+On a tip from Pat, at seven thirty this evening, Alan and I pile into a pulmonia and tell the driver – “Dolphina’s por favor …”

-We are taken, for fifty pesos, to the communication towers to the south of us.
-During the daytime the towers are unlit and stick up like red toothpicks waiting for a green olive.
-During the night they are flashing red lights and serve notice to drunk ship captains that land and rough rocks are waiting if they don’t leave women alone at the helm.
+We are taken, for fifty pesos, to distant communication towers rising into the sky to the south of us.
+During the daytime these towers are unlit and stick up like red toothpicks waiting for a green olive.
+During the night their flashing red lights serve notice to drunk ship captains that land and rough rocks are waiting if they don’t leave women alone at their helms.

-We don’t know where the dolphins are but you have to trust your driver.
-Ours is a short man with glasses and a military haircut.
-We round the south side of the rock fist and towers and see dolphins illuminated on the Malecon.
+We don’t know where the dolphins are but you have to trust your driver in a foreign country.
+Our driver is a short man with glasses and a military haircut.
+We round the south side of a rock fist, partially hiding the towers, and see dolphins illuminated on the Malecon.

 “When you go back?,” our taxi driver asks.

 The dolphins are spectacular with lights and jets of colored water sprayed the length of the pool.
 Mexican families are posing for pictures and street vendors are cooking by the roadside.
 A kid dressed in a clown outfit entertains a loud attentive crowd by the dolphin fountain.
 His shoes are ten sizes too big and he wears a little green bowler hat that goes with the bold colors of his green outfit.
 The audience laughs at his chatter and that is his claim to fame.
 If you can’t hold your audience you have to get another line of work.

 Seeing another crowd forming, we walk towards a tall rock by the ocean’s edge and watch a young man walking on top of a fence railing .